RecursiveForest/morituri-whatlogger/README.md

         rip cd rip --help

-   You should see 'eac' as a possible logger.
+   You should see 'what' as a possible logger.

 * use it: